Many people today are transforming their residences into smart homes. And for a good reason – modern smart home technology is incredible.

 Mood lighting in a kitchen

-Unlike dens, kitchens are perhaps the most effortless room in which to apply mood lighting effects.
-This is because there are so many options available on the market that are specially designed for kitchens.
+Unlike dens, kitchens are perhaps the most effortless room to apply mood lighting effects.
+This is because so many options are available on the market specially designed for kitchens.

 All kitchens have many of the same general issues:

 - Have many dark areas like around cabinets

 - Requires specific task lighting

 - Needs to store essential kitchen accessories